shprink/conferences/2017/from-redux-to-ngrxstore/slides/ngrx.md

         <b>Yes there is a better way.
 It is the async pipe.
 This example is exactly the same as the previous example but we with less code</b><br/>
         <ol>
             <li>The async pipe subscribes AND unscubscribes automatically to Observables, letting you focus on what's really important to you: the Data to display.
 Angular does the rest.</li>
+            <li>Less code = less bugs.
+In the previous example if you forgot to unsubscribe for instance you would have memory leaks</li>
         </ol>
         <b></b>
     </aside>